selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

 But this system has one drawback: it's easy to rename file to `*.vault` but forget to actually encrypt it.

 Our ansible playbooks are stored in git repository, so we can use [git hooks](https://git-scm.com/docs/githooks) to force our rules.
-We will use `pre-commit` hook, that is executed by `git commit`, and it's non-zero exit status aborts the commit.
+We will use `pre-commit` hook, that is executed by `git commit`.
+It's non-zero exit status aborts the commit.

 We want to check only changed files. `git diff` command with `--cached` option shows only changes added to git index for commit.